-Now that you’re through it all, I want to recommend three actions you can take right away to help your AdWords account perform better.
+Now that you’re through it all, I want to recommend three actions you can take right away to help your Google Ads account perform better.
 Build the rest into your optimization schedule:

 - Action 1: Add countdown ads to your top five traffic-generating ad groups that have promotions